 We all know about Peter Piper and the pickled peppers he picked but have you ever wondered what happened to those pickled peppers?

 This entertaining video from HISHE Kids will tell you, in detail, the whole sorry plot!
-While it is aimed at children it is fun to watch and is packed with complex alliteration.

 The Peter Piper rhyme we all know contains these four lines:

 Peter Piper picked a peck of pickled peppers.

 A peck of pickled peppers Peter Piper picked.

 If Peter Piper picked a peck of pickled peppers.